gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Description

 This repository maintains the Sustainability Core Ontology (SCO).
 SCO is a middle-level ontology, covering the terminology related to the theoretical challenges of sustainability …..
-SCO is designed to be the pivotal resource on which to harmonize and integrate top-level and domain ontologies in terms of sustainability, with the ultimate goal of establishing a family of interoperable sustainability ontologies…..
-Currently, SCO employs Basic Formal Ontology (BFO) as the upper-level ontology.
+SCO is designed to be the pivotal resource on which to harmonize and integrate top-level and domain ontologies regarding sustainability.
+The ultimate goal is to establish a family of interoperable sustainability ontologies…..
+Currently, SCO employs [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) as the upper-level ontology.
 SCO envisions also aligning with other top-level ontologies in the near future.

 ## Material

-Currently, this repository hosts the structured vocabulary of SCO.
-The SCO structured vocabulary is a non-exhaustive resource standing as an initial base from which to start to develop SCO.
-It provides essential terms and relations to include in SCO.
+Currently, this repository hosts the Structured Vocabulary (SV) of SCO.
+The SCO SV is an ontological resource standing as an initial (non-exhaustive) basis from which to start to develop SCO.
+It provides some essential terms and relations to include in SCO.
 This resource has been developed as part of the …..
 (Annex 2 of this publication).

-The SCO structured vocabulary includes two spreadsheets:
+The SCO SV includes two spreadsheets:

-1) The SCO structured vocabulary guidelines.
+1) The SCO SV guidelines.
-2) The SCO structured vocabulary.
+2) The SCO SV.

-The methodology for the construction of this structured vocabulary is documented in the ….. and the guidelines spreadsheet.
+The SV guidelines spreadsheet details the methodology followed for constructing the list.

 SCO structured vocabulary Spreadsheets are available in both Excel and CSV formats.
+The SCO SV spreadsheet also contains the graphical representation (named Supplementary Fig. S1 The structured vocabulary of SCO) of SCO SV in JPG format.

-An extended version of SCO formalized in OWL and covering an initial stable set of terms and relations will come soon.
+An extended version of SCO formalized in OWL and covering an complete stable set of terms and relations will come soon.

 ##  SCO structured vocabulary Authors